What Did Ancient Greek Olympic Athletes Wear

 Trends and Latest Developments in Understanding Ancient Greek Athletic Attire

-For instance, certain types of races or combat sports may have involved the use of protective gear or minimal clothing.
+Take this case: certain types of races or combat sports may have involved the use of protective gear or minimal clothing.
 Boxers, for example, often wore leather straps around their hands to protect them during fights.
 These straps, known as himantes, were an essential part of their equipment.
 Similarly, wrestlers might have used oil to make themselves more difficult to grip, a practice that added another layer to the physical competition.

 Archaeological discoveries and reinterpretations of ancient texts have also contributed to our understanding.
 Depictions on pottery, sculptures, and mosaics provide visual evidence of athletic attire and equipment.
 By studying these artifacts, historians and archaeologists can piece together a more comprehensive picture of what athletes wore and how they prepared for competition.